scottydocs/awesome-docs/README.md

 ## A-Z of Examples
 * **[Apiary](https://help.apiary.io/tools/embed/)** - A nice example of interactive documentation.
 * **[Box](https://developer.box.com/reference)** - An engaging API doc created using [ReadMe](https://readme.io) which offers user interactivity.
+* **[Digital Ocean](https://developers.digitalocean.com/documentation/v2/#introduction)** - Woah, these docs are so clean.
+Full of examples and easy/enjoyable to navigate.
 * **[Grafana](http://docs.grafana.org/)** - 100% dark theme but I really like the design and its in keeping with their brand.
 * **[Mailchimp](http://developer.mailchimp.com/documentation/mailchimp/reference/overview/)** - Aspects of this site are so nicely designed it makes me a bit jealous.
 The API reference guide in particular.
 * **[Monzo](https://monzo.com/docs)** - I'm a big fan of Monzo and I'm a big fan of their API doc with its beautiful UX/UI design which allows you to scroll effortlessly through the content.